-As New York City's primary vehicle for promoting economic growth and as a public benefit corporation, NYCEDC offers many unique advantages for an exciting and fulfilling career.
+As New York City's primary vehicle for promoting economic growth, NYCEDC offers many unique advantages for an exciting and fulfilling career.

 NYCEDC’s structure allows greater operational flexibility than other organizations that provide similar services.
 Our employees enjoy the experience of both a public and private sector organization.

 NYCEDC offers a variety of learning opportunities designed to enhance the practical skills and business knowledge of our full-time employees.
 These range from onsite technical and job-specific training courses to tuition reimbursement for career enhancement.
 Employees may also participate in NYCEDC’s company-wide mentoring program.